jurienhamaker/plugins/packages/scheduled-tasks/README.md

 ## Description

-Often bots have features that need to run on periodic schedules such as uploading analytics data, reminders for users, birthdays, scheduled giveaways, undoing moderation actions, and more.
-There are many ways to achieve this, but as goes with many time-based events they are often spotty at best in their reliability.
-To make an attempt to save this issue we offer this plugin.
-You can save your scheduled tasks using different strategies such as Redis and SQS.
+Many bots have features that need to run periodically, such as uploading analytics data, reminders for users, birthdays, scheduled giveaways, undoing moderation actions, and more.
+Several implemented solutions exist for this, but as with many time-based processing attempts, they are often flawed and unreliable.
+This plugin is our solution, enabling you to schedule tasks and save them in services like Redis and SQS with ease.

 ## Features

--   Fully ready for TypeScript!
+-   Full TypeScript support
--   Includes ESM ready entrypoint
+-   Includes ESM entrypoint

 ## Installation